The law says:

 You can help your child by:

-- Not taking you child out of school for holidays in term time/visits/shopping trips
+- not taking your child out of school for holidays in term time/visits/shopping trips

 Attending school regularly

 If you are concerned about your child's school attendance it is always best to talk to the school first.
 If you feel unable to do this or would like further help contact the service on 01724 297502 and talk to us.
-We are open during usual office hours as well as when schools are closed.
+We are open during school holidays.